adamplesnik/tailwindcss-scroll-driven-animations/README.md

 ### Browser Support

 Scroll-driven animations are not broadly supported yet.
-Use `@supports` rules for fallback styling.
+Use the `no-animations:...` variant for fallback styling.